TIBCOSoftware/snappydata/docs/howto/connecttibcospotfire.md

-# How to Connect TIBCO Spotfire® Desktop to SnappyData
+# How to Connect TIBCO Spotfire® Desktop to TIBCO ComputeDB

-<ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>

 TIBCO Spotfire® Desktop allows users to easily author and update ad-hoc analytics, applications, and dashboards.
-To connect TIBCO Spotfire® Desktop to SnappyData, setup and launch the SnappyData cluster.
+To connect TIBCO Spotfire® Desktop to TIBCO ComputeDB, setup and launch the TIBCO ComputeDB cluster.

+!!!
+Note
+	The Spark SQL connector based on the Simba ODBC driver in Spotfire has some performance issues.
+We noticed an overhead of about 5 seconds over the query time in TIBCO ComputeDB.
+You can see the query timings in the ComputeDB dashboard.
+We expect this issue to be resolved before full GA of this feature.

+### Experimental (but Faster) Spotfire Connector (based on TIBCO ComputeDB Native ODBC)
+An experimental but much faster connnector is also available from TIBCO Engineering and accessible from [here](https://community.tibco.com/wiki/tibco-spotfire-connectivity-tibco-computedb).

 <a id= tibcomputsetup> </a>
-## Download and Launch SnappyData
+## Download and Launch TIBCO ComputeDB

-Check the [system requirements](/install/system_requirements.md), [download and install](/install.md) SnappyData, and then [start the SnappyData cluster](./start_snappy_cluster.md).
+Check the [system requirements](/install/system_requirements.md), [download and install](/install.md) TIBCO ComputeDB, and then [start the TIBCO ComputeDB cluster](./start_snappy_cluster.md).
 Hive Thrift server is enabled by default.
 If you want to securely access the Hive Thrift server using SSL encryption, you must set these additional properties in the [Lead Node Configuration](/configuring_cluster/configuring_cluster.md#lead):

 *	`-hive.server2.use.SSL=true`
 *	`-hive.server2.keystore.path=<keystore-file-path>`